 When we say align your goals, we don’t mean adjust your goals.
 Everything you write in your essays should be authentic and genuinely express something about you.
 Your answer should be unique to your interests.

 For example, do you have a link to a specific program or club at the school?
-Is there something specific about your dream program that will allow you to succeed in an area of your field?
-Your school research should be thorough in order to make your answer as unique, thoughtful, and genuine as possible.
+Is there something specific about the program that will help you succeed?
+Your school research should be thorough to make your answer as unique, thoughtful, and genuine as possible.
 Find Cornell opportunities that suit your interests and aspirations.

 “Please describe a challenge you faced and how you addressed it.”

 This type of essay is commonly called an “adversity essay.”
-The school wants to know what you have learned from this experience.
+The school wants to know what you’ve learned from your experiences.
 Showing the ability to pause, reflect, and grow when faced with a challenge is the best thing you can demonstrate to admissions committees.
-It tells them that you are ready to take on the trials of medical school and, later on, a career in medicine.
+It shows your readiness for med school and a medical career.

 “If applicable, please tell us about any special circumstances related to COVID-19 that could help us understand you better.”